 Since 2013, our attorneys have donated over 20,000 new bike helmets to children, partnering with over 40 bicycle committees, schools and community organizations.
 Our partners include the Massachusetts Safe Routes to School Program, Boston Bikes, CYCLE Kids and Bikes Not Bombs.

 We also proudly partner with a number of police departments each year, including the Boston Police Department, the Cambridge Police Department, the Quincy Police Department, the Randolph Police Department, the Dedham Police Department, the Norwood Police Department, the Everett Police Department, the Malden Police Department, the Waltham Police Department and the Framingham Police Department.
 Read more.

 Driving Safety.
 Every child should be able to walk to and from school safely.
 The reality is many children and other pedestrians are at high risk, even when they use crosswalks.
 Pedestrian deaths now stand at a 25-year high in the U.S., according to the Governors Highway Safety Association.
 Nearly 6,000 pedestrians were killed in 2017.

 Our attorneys have represented hundreds of pedestrians who have been injured and killed by drivers who have been speeding or were operating recklessly without regard for safety.
 These injuries are preventable if drivers take care, slow down and set aside distractions.
 We write about safety for children and pedestrians of all ages on our blog.

 Unsafe Toys and Products.
 Look for our updates on product recalls impacting children and our safety tips for parents.
 Over the past few years, the Consumer Product Safety Commission (CPSC) has recalled millions of child car seats, furniture and toys which have seriously injured and even killed children.
-Our goal is to help parents identify common signs of unsafe toys before purchasing if we can and share recall information so they can immediately remove harmful products from their home.
-Read more.
+Our goal is to help parents identify common signs of unsafe toys before purchasing.
+By sharing recalls, we hope to warn parents about harmful products which should be removed from their home.
+Read our holiday toy safety blogs.